Sample Pro Pack

 Comprehension + Drawing

-3. Is an elephant a small animal or a giant animal?
+4. Is an elephant a small or a big animal?

 Draw and compare